 Over the decades I have studied and learned some complicated content under tough circumstances.

 - When I entered college, I had never taken a physics course but somehow decided to become a physics major.
 The textbooks, courses, and materials were daunting but I developed methods to learn, even while sleep deprived and when my mind and body said to stop.

-Everyone is different and I don't pretend to be the expert and nothing here is magic tricks.
-Now that I teach, and wanted to share some of my methods for learning to others, because I think it can help them to learn.
+Everyone is different and I don't pretend to be the expert, and nothing here is magic tricks.
+(There are plenty of websites and people that promise you magic learning, inside knowledge, etc.) Now that I teach, and wanted to share some of my methods for learning to others, because I think it can help them to learn.